smartcontractkit/documentation/src/pages/getting-started/intermediates-tutorial.md

 ### Contract variables

-This example is adapted for [Goerli testnet](/vrf/v2/subscription/supported-networks/#goerli-testnet) but you can change the configuration and make it run for any [supported network](/vrf/v2/subscription/supported-networks/#configurations).
+This example is adapted for [Sepolia testnet](/vrf/v2/subscription/supported-networks/#sepolia-testnet) but you can change the configuration and make it run for any [supported network](/vrf/v2/subscription/supported-networks/#configurations).

 <!-- prettier-ignore -->
 ```solidity